Paradigm Shift: How Life Has Been Redefined in the Modern Era

 Beliefs

 The core of every religion is its belief systems.
 Existing religions now needed a modern touch or a simple abandonment.
 “Traditional” religion became formalism; excessive adherence to prescribed forms from authorities.
 The modern man thought that was questionable.
 This gave rise to liberalism.
 Liberalism took the more “flexible” approach; a world of logic, physical matter and no eternal consequences for one’s willful actions.
+Pseudoscience has reduced man to a piece of insignificance – just a composition of gases and atoms – leaving him with no defined purpose.

 For the first time in history, people were not looking to God for definitive answers; they grew skeptical of their religion and religious faith.
 Modernism basically showed a society that was rebelling against tradition, while realism simply showed how society dealt with the normalities of life.
 Realism talked about the traditions of characters, how they lived, and what they dealt with.